Adityavanjre/Project-K/README.md

-# Doubt Clearing AI
+# Project-K

-An intelligent AI assistant designed to clear your doubts effortlessly across various domains and topics.
+An intelligent AI assistant designed to provide clear explanations effortlessly across various domains and topics.

 ## Overview

-This project aims to build an AI system that can understand, analyze, and provide clear explanations for any doubts or questions you might have.
-The AI is designed to be conversational, context-aware, and capable of breaking down complex concepts into easily understandable explanations.
+Project-K is an intelligent AI system that understands questions, analyzes them, and provides clear explanations.
+It is designed to be conversational, context-aware, and capable of breaking down complex concepts into easily understandable explanations.

 ## Features